 11. Four Laws namely CGST Act, UTGST Act, IGST Act and GST (Compensation to States) Act have been passed by the Parliament and since been notified on 12th April, 2017.
 All the other States (except J&K) and Union territories with legislature have passed their respective SGST Acts.
 The economic integration of India was completed on 8th August 2017 when the State of J&K also passed the SGST Act and the Central Government also subsequently extended the CGST Act to J&K.

 12. On 22nd June 2017, the first Notification was issued for GST and notified certain sections under CGST.
-Since than, 28 notifications under CGST Act have been issued notifying sections, notifying rules, amendment to rules and for waiver of penalty, etc. Six, three and one notifications have also been issued under IGST Act, UTGST Act and GST (Compensation to States) Act respectively.
-Further 23 rate related notifications each have been issued under the CGST Act, IGST Act and UTGST Act.
-Four rate related notifications have been issued under the GST (Compensation to States) Act.
+Since than, 66 notifications under CGST Act have been issued notifying sections, notifying rules, amendment to rules and for waiver of penalty, etc. Twelve, seventeen and one notifications have also been issued under IGST Act, UTGST Act and GST (Compensation to States) Act respectively.
+Further 47, 50 and 47 rate related notifications each have been issued under the CGST Act, IGST Act and UTGST Act respectively.
+Seven rate related notifications have been issued under the GST (Compensation to States) Act.
 Similar notifications have been issued by all the States under the respective SGST Act.

-13. Apart from the notification 7 circulars have also been issued by CBEC on proper officers, ease of exports, and extension of last dates for filling up various forms, etc.
+13. Apart from the notifications, 24 circulars and 11 orders have also been issued by CBEC on various subjects like proper officers, ease of exports, and extension of last dates for filling up various forms, etc.

 ROLE OF CBEC:

 14. CBEC is playing an active role in the drafting of GST law and procedures, particularly the CGST and IGST law, which will be exclusive domain of the Centre.
 This apart, the CBEC has prepared itself for meeting the implementation challenges, which are quite formidable.
-The number of taxpayers is likely to go up significantly.
+The number of taxpayers has gone up significantly.
 The existing IT infrastructure of CBEC has been suitably scaled up to handle such large volumes of data.
 Based on the legal provisions and procedure for GST, the content of work-flow software such as ACES (Automated Central Excise & Service Tax) would require re-engineering.
-The name of IT project of CBEC under GST is ‘SAKSHAM’ involving a total project value of ₹ 2,256 crores.
+The name of IT project of CBEC under GST is ‘SAKSHAM’ involving a total project value of Rs.
+2,256 crores.

 15. It was also felt that the organizational structure and deployment of human resources needed a review for smooth and effective implementation of GST.
 A Working Group has after extensive deliberations and studies, submitted its Report which has been approved by the Government and has since been implemented.